mpv-player/mpv/DOCS/man/input.rst

     Has the same sub-properties as ``video-params``.

+``video-frame-info``
+    Approximate information of the current frame.
+Note that if any of these are used on OSD, the information might be off by a few frames due to OSD redrawing and frame display being somewhat disconnected, and you might have to pause and force a redraw.

+    Sub-properties:

+    ``video-frame-info/picture-type``
+    ``video-frame-info/interlaced``
+    ``video-frame-info/tff``
+    ``video-frame-info/repeat``

 ``fps``
     Container FPS.
 This can easily contain bogus values.
 For videos that use modern container formats or video codecs, this will often be incorrect.